 Gun shows are events dedicated to the display and sale of firearms and firearm-related accessories.
-Often held at public venues like fairgrounds or civic centers, gun shows operate as temporary, largely unregulated markets for the transfer of firearms.
-Thousands of people attend the more than 4,000 gun shows held in the United States each year.1 Firearm purchases from gun shows account for 4% to 9% of annual firearm sales,2 and 3% of gun owners report acquiring their most recent firearm from a gun show.3
+Often held at public venues like fairgrounds or civic centers, gun shows operate as temporary, largely unregulated markets for gun sales.
+Thousands of people attend the more than 4,000 gun shows held in the United States each year.1 Firearm purchases from gun shows account for an estimated 4% to 9% of annual firearm sales,2 and 3% of gun owners report acquiring their most recent firearm from a gun show.3

 Many of the gun transfers that take place at gun shows do not involve a background check, making straw purchases and illegal gun sales extremely common there.

-- ATF investigations at gun shows have resulted in arrests for many serious offenses, including straw purchases, sales of firearms to convicted felons, and possession of prohibited firearms like machine guns and sawed-off shotguns.4
+- ATF investigations at gun shows have resulted in arrests for many serious offenses, including straw purchases, sales of firearms to people convicted of felonies, and possession of prohibited firearms like machine guns and sawed-off shotguns.4

 - An experimental study of gun shows found sellers willing to participate in transactions that they clearly believed were straw purchases.5